How Can a Domestic Violence Case be Dropped in Oklahoma?

 - Find a good Oklahoma defense attorney.
 The sooner you retain counsel, the better.
 Law enforcement might want to ask you questions and interview you about your side of the story early on.
 Having an attorney present for such questioning can be crucial to getting domestic violence charges dropped.

 - Write down a record of what happened.
-Think back through events carefully and document with as much detail what you can remember.
+Think back through events carefully and document with as much detail as you can remember.
 Then pull together any evidence that might prove your innocence.
 Consider possible witnesses who could testify in your case or make a statement that aids in your defense.
 Other evidence might include text messages, social media posts, or photos and videos.

 Your attorney might recommend counseling or therapy instead of jail time or plead the charges down from domestic violence.
 It’s extremely valuable to have a defense attorney working for you during these negotiations.